St\"ackel and Eisenhart lifts, Haantjes geometry and Gravitation: Abstract

 \section{Abstract}

-We introduce the notion of St\"ackel lift as a novel geometric setting for the construction of large classes of integrable Hamiltonian systems.
-The St\"ackel lift extends the geometric framework underlying both the Riemannian and the Lorentzian-type classical Eisenhart lifts and is intimately related with Haantjes geometry.
-In particular, we establish that Hamiltonian systems constructed through Stäckel lifts are naturally endowed with a symplectic-Haantjes structure.
+We study lifts of integrable systems by means of generalized Stäckel geometry.
+To this end, we present the notion of Stäckel lift as a unified setting for the construction of new classes of integrable Hamiltonian systems of physical interest.
+The Stäckel lift extends the geometric framework underlying both the Riemannian and the Lorentzian-type classical Eisenhart lifts.
+Moreover, we prove that Hamiltonian systems constructed through momentum-dependent Stäckel matrices are naturally endowed with a non-trivial symplectic-Haantjes structure.

+We further illustrate applications to magnetic systems separable in cylindrical coordinates; we describe them within the Stäckel framework by means of modified Stäckel bases.

-We also show that explicitly momentum-dependent lifting matrices produce systems interpretable as gravitational waves, or momentum-dependent metrics of Hamilton and Finsler geometries, with potential applications in modified gravity theories.
+Finally, we show that explicitly momentum-dependent lifting matrices generate Platonic-wave geometries with potential applications in modified gravity theories, or momentum-dependent metrics of Hamilton and Finsler geometries.